 Pregnenelone is the primary precursor hormone from which all of the steroid hormones are made, including cortisol, DHEA, progesterone, testosterone, estradiol and more.
 If given the choice, the body will prioritize making cortisol from pregnenelone in order to survive, at the expense of making the other hormones.
 Hence, women, depending on their age, may experience menstrual irregularities, hot flashes or even infertility due to the impacts of the chronic stress response.
 In addition, the adrenals modulate the efficiency of the thyroid – the organ that regulates overall metabolism.
 Improving adrenal health may support the healing of many seemingly disparate symptoms.

 Trained health care providers can functionally assess adrenal health during a physical exam, and can order inexpensive salivary lab tests to assess cortisol levels along with gut lining health.
 Tissue mineral analysis also uncovers the possibility of adrenal fatigue.
 Niu Health Chiropractic can support you in this process.
 And we can partner with you in releasing chronic neuroemotional stress patterns and can provide personalized lifestyle, dietary and supplement approaches to improve your nervous system health to support your healing potential.

 Healing takes time.
 See your chiropractor to get the support you need to let go of ingrained stress patterns, maximize your nervous system flow and rebuild healthy cells to regain your verve and resilience!

 Yours in Health,

 Read more articles by Dr. Chris.
-See The Call to Evolve: Letting Go, Making Shifts, Reducing Chronic Inflammation Through Diet and The Total Stress Load Concept: Why Your Body May Not Be Healing Itself, Vagal Tone: at the Intersection of Chiropractic, Emotions and Nutrition, and Rebalancing Through Nutrition and the Healing Crisis.
+See The Call to Evolve: Letting Go, Making Shifts, Reducing Chronic Inflammation Through Diet, The Total Stress Load Concept: Why Your Body May Not Be Healing Itself, Vagal Tone: at the Intersection of Chiropractic, Emotions and Nutrition, and Rebalancing Through Nutrition and the Healing Crisis.

 “9.
 Adrenal Section,” Question by Question Guide to the NAQ, Dr. D. Weatherby.